Big and complex: tangy red grape reminiscent of a red wine gum with a coconut-like sweet finish.

 Las Lajas was one of the jewels in the sourcing trip to Costa Rica back in March and I'm excited to share this fabulous Yellow Honey from their farm Finca San Luis with you.

-Dona Francisca and Don Oscar Chacon of Las Lajas micromill are third-generation coffee producers in their family.They inherited their farms from their grandparents, and are known for being among the first to process high-quality Honeys and Naturals in Central America.
+Francisca and Oscar Chacon own the Las Lajas micro-mill located in Sabanilla de Alajuela in the Central Valley region of Costa Rica.They inherited their farms from their grandparents, and are known for being among the first to process high-quality Honeys and Naturals in Central America.

 Organic coffee in Costa Rica is almost nonexistent, and with this caliber of cup makes it one of a kind; they believe in the preservation of the environment hence their organic practices.
-Las Lajas processes coffee from their family farms’; these lots are fully traceable and separated by day.
-Water use is minimal, since the coffee is not washed.
+Las Lajas processes coffee from their family farms and are fully traceable and separated by day lots.
+Water use is minimal, since none of the coffee is washed.
 During the harvest, Francisca will measure the Brix content in the coffee cherry to determine the optimal time to pick the coffee.
 21–22% Brix content has been the maximum they’ve seen.

 Yellow Honey: 100% mucilage left on, coffee turned hourly on the bed

 Red Honey: 100% mucilage left on, coffee several times a day on the bed (less frequently than Yellow Honey)

 Black Honey: 100% mucilage left on, coffee turned only once per day